NLeSC/guide/best_practices/language_guides/ccpp.md

 [XStow](http://xstow.sourceforge.net/) is a poor-mans package manager.
 You install each library in its own directory (`~/.local/pkg/<package>` for instance), then running `xstow` will create symlinks to the files in the `~/.local` directory (one above the XStow package directory).
 Using XStow in this way alows you to keep a single additional search path when compiling your next library.

-Another way to install multiple versions of the same software are [environment modules](https://modules.readthedocs.io/en/latest/) , which allow you to easily populate your `$PATH` and other environment variables to find the respective package.

 #### Packaging software